-4.4.2 General requirements
+4.4.2 General Requirements

 The Sensor-Head Radiator is covered with OSR, which minimizes the solar heat input during the time the SHRU is in sunlight.
-However, to further reduce the temperature cycling of the SHRU the SIR-2 S/C powered heaters shall be used.
+However, to further reduce the temperature cycling of the SHRU, which is to a high degree caused by the Moon, the SIR-2 S/C powered heaters shall be used.